ProVaHealth - Health technology in real-life contexts

 With Living Labs, companies have the opportunity to test their inventions and technologies in a realistic setting that incorporates the future users as part of the development phase.

-Living Labs such as CoLab Denmark are valued because they help bring technology and innovative solutions to market through a measured approach, which enforces a greater level of implementation into the healthcare sector.
+Living Labs are valued because they help bring technology and innovative solutions to market through a measured approach, which enforces a greater level of implementation into the healthcare sector.

 The method utilized in modern Living Labs therefore offers a lot of benefits to small and medium-sized enterprises who want to fine-tune and scale their products to several markets.